 - Mouth ulcers

 Many of these symptoms can be caused by other diseases or illnesses, so having them doesn’t necessarily mean you have been infected with HIV.
-Getting tested is the best way to determine this.
+Getting tested is the only way to determine your HIV status.